Something went wrong

 Short Term Trends

-Carbon’s overall number two heating oil consumption varies yearly based on the severity of the winter.
-As the temperature outside dips, homes’ HVAC systems need to burn more and more fuel oil to maintain the temperature that the thermostat is set to.
+Carbon’s overall heating oil use fluctuates each year primarily depending on how cold each winter is.
+As the temperature outside gets colder, homes’ boilers need to burn additional oil to maintain a constant interior temperature.
 Last winter, the average outside temperature in Carbon was 29.3°F, which was 5.5°F colder than the prior winter's average outside temperature.

 Carbon County Average Winter Temperature